JavierMonton/foo.bar.withgoogle/level4/distract-the-trainers/readme.md

 Because there is only 100 possible elements, doing enough shuffles (1000 or 10000?) probably will lead to the solution.
 On every shuffle we keep the minimum number of unpaired elements.

-Finally, a better solution using the same idea is to get every element and find a pair for it (just the first the we can find) and keep pairing all of them.
-If at the end there are unpaired element, shuffle the initial array putting the unpaired ones at the beginning.
+Finally, a better solution using the same idea is to get every element and find a pair for it (just the first that we can find) and keep pairing all of them.
+If at the end there are unpaired elements, shuffle the initial array putting the unpaired ones at the beginning.
-Doing 1000 iterations of this process was enough to pass all the tests (and yes, I used `verify` several times to ensure they were always passing the tests)
+Doing 1000 iterations of this process was enough to pass all the tests (and yes, I used `verify` several times to ensure they were always passing the tests).
+I'll lose my FP license with this